hahahaff/VPA-Net/README.md

-# VPA-Net
-A visual perception assistance network for semantic segmentation of 3D point clouds
+# VPA-Net: A visual perception assistance network for semantic segmentation of 3D point clouds

 ## VPA-Net implementation
 Pytorch implementation of VPA-Net